damasiob/damasiob.github.io/_pages/orietation.md

 Concluded
 ---

+  * **Joana Rita Lopes**, The impact of journal editors in academic publications: A stochastic frontier analysis.
+    * *Master Information Management, NOVA IMS*

+  * **João Pedro Monteiro**, Performance and actual pay in the top 5 european football leagues: The use of market value as a proxy variable for football players’ wages.
+    * *Master in Statistics and Information Management, NOVA IMS*

+  * **Lars Frobel**, Patents in the energy sector: A study on the innovation strength of european largest energy suppliers, based on patents.
+    * *Master Information Management, NOVA IMS*

+ * **Olimpio Zavale**, Logistic regression approach for malaria vector control program impact assessment in Mozambique
+    * *Master in Statistics and Information Management, NOVA IMS*

   * **Filipa Castilho**, Trends in the scientific production on intangible cultural heritage, a bibliometric analysis.
     * *Master in Statistics and Information Management, NOVA IMS*